MathewHDYT/Unity-Data-Manager/README.md

 ```

 **When to use it:**
-WHen you want to move the file location of a registered file.
+When you want to move the file location of a registered file.

 ### Update File Content method
 **What it does:**